awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-creating-buckets.md

 ## Creating a presigned URL<a name="s3-create-presigendurl"></a>

+This section demonstrated how to create presigned URLs to get and put objects in Amazon S3 buckets\.

+### Configuring Amazon S3 buckets<a name="s3-create-presigendurl-get"></a>

 Create a Node\.js module with the file name `s3_presignedURL_v3.js`\.
 Make sure to configure the SDK as previously shown, including installing the required clients and packages\.
 Create an `S3` client service object\.

 Create a function that creates a bucket and an object to upload, creates a presigned url to upload the object, and then uploads the object\.
 In this example, the object and bucket are automatically deleted to ensure you don't incur any unnecessary expense\.